ropensci/rfema/README.md

 parameters.
 Suppose one wants to obtain data on all of the flood insurance claims in Broward County, FL between 2010 and 2012.
 The following code obtains that data without the use of the `rfema` package.
-As you can see it requires many lines of code with significant hardcoding in the url strings.
-The hardcoding could be avoided, but that would require even more lines of code.
+As can be seen it requires quite a few lines of code, in part due to the API limiting calls to 1000 records per call which can make obtaining a full data set cumbersome.

 ``` r
 # define the url for the appropriate api end point